Knights and Ladies of Honor: Historic benefits

 On June 30, 1878, it had 907 male members and 1,018 females, for a total of 1,925.
 On December 1, 1895, it had 39,922 men and 43,083 women totaling 83,005.
 Of the 8,000 death benefits the society paid out during that time, 4,198 were male and 3,802 were female.
 In 1898 it had declined to 72,000.
 In 1908 it claimed 100,000 members.

-When they started in 1878, membership in the Knights and Ladies of Honor was open to acceptable white men and women between the ages of eighteen to fifty who were in a reputable profession, business or occupation.
+When they started in 1878, membership in the Knights and Ladies of Honor was open to acceptable white men and women between the ages of eighteen and fifty who were in a reputable profession, business or occupation.
 After much dispute in the late nineteenth century the Knights and Ladies of Honor was the first and largest fraternal organizations to accept other races and let them set up their own fraternal lodges.
 One of its goals was "to give all moral and material aid in its power" to its members and their dependents by holding "moral, literary and scientific" lectures as well as assisting each other to obtain employment and encouraging each other in business.
 There was an optional relief fund which was divided into four "divisions" for $500, $1000, $2000 and $3,000.
 Upon the death of a member designees were given the sum of money the deceased contributed in life, as well as the amount specified on his certificate.

 As the group's membership aged and more members died the monthly assessment went up.
 In 1916 older members of the group appealed to the New York State Department of Insurance to protect their interests, claiming that the assessments were exorbitant and was half a million dollars behind on its death benefits.
 In one case an 84-year-old man was paying an $18.40 assessment, 922% more than he had originally paid when he joined the order forty years prior.